wilsonte-umich/wilsonte-umich.github.io/content/_newsfeed/_archive/2023-04-26-now-hiring.md

 - team spirit in pursuit of our goals
 - (preferred) experience working with yeast and/or genomic approaches

-Our research group is diverse and our positions are ideal for:
+Our research group is broadly based and our positions are ideal for:
 - **beginners**: people seeking to get their feet wet in molecular genetics research and bioinformatics - many people "cut their teeth" on yeast projects like ours.
 - **fellows**: experienced researchers seeking to